visualizedata/data-structures/README.md

 ### Active Participation and Attendance
 Class participation is an essential part of class and includes: keeping up with reading, assignments, projects, contributing meaningfully to class discussions, active participation in group work, and coming to class regularly and on time.

-Parsons’ attendance guidelines were developed to encourage students’ success in all aspects of their academic programs.
+Parsons' attendance guidelines were developed to encourage students’ success in all aspects of their academic programs.
 Full participation is essential to the successful completion of coursework and enhances the quality of the educational experience for all, particularly in courses where group work is integral; thus, Parsons promotes high levels of attendance.
 Students are expected to attend classes regularly and promptly and in compliance with the standards stated in this course syllabus.

 While attendance is just one aspect of active participation, absence from a significant portion of class time may prevent the successful attainment of course objectives.
 A significant portion of class time is generally defined as the equivalent of three weeks, or 20%, of class time.
 Lateness or early departure from class may be recorded as one full absence.
 Students may be asked to withdraw from a course if habitual absenteeism or tardiness has a negative impact on the class environment.